PokemonGoMap/RocketMap/docs/scanning-method/hive.md

 CON: Less Flexibility

-CON: Limited to 1 Hive (sorta)
+CON: Limited to 1 Beehive per thread

 ![](../_static/img/Beehive2.png)

 `Example of walking path assignments with 1 wph.`

 Command line option `-bh` or `--beehive` enables your workers to be organized into 1 search area per worker by default.
 The beehive will automatically center around your specified location `-l` and spirials out from there.
 This method uses the `-st` to determine the size of each hive.
 You increase the number of hives by adding more workers `-w`.
 You can also add more than one worker per a hive.
-For example, you can place two workers in a hive by using `-wph 2`. ***NOTE:*** Adding more than 1 worker per hive is only reccomended if you are using spped scheduler.
+For example, you can place two workers in a hive by using `-wph 2`. ***NOTE:*** Adding more than 1 worker per hive is only reccomended if you are using speed scheduler.

 For each `-w`, you must have at least account one account.
 It is best to have at least 4 accounts per worker.
 This will allow your workers to always be working, no matter if the account encounters an error.
 It is also always a great idea to set an Account Search Interval `-asi`.
 This will limit each account to a certain ammount of search time before putting it to sleep.
 You can control the ammount of sleep with Account Rest Interval `-ari`.